Stocks and homes are assets priced in US$ -- their soundly shown price histories are inflation-adjusted ("real").

 My sole purpose in authoring this web page is to facilitate rationality for the common good.

 The contents of this web page are historical data, presented as specified, plus some numerical examination thereof.
-There is no extrapolation, no forecasting, and no offered explanation(s) of this history (but please do your own thinking).
+There is little extrapolation, no forecasting, and no offered explanation(s) of this history (but please do your own thinking).

 A plot such as that above was published by The Wall Street Journal on 3/30/99, page C14, titled Dow, Inflation Adjusted (the agreeing overlay of the two plots is here with quoted text).

 (Separately and elsewhere: for Fed Chair warnings, link from the first item in Related Work at the end of this page; for inclusion of a recent day, link from the third item; for related irrationalities' summary, link from the fifth item.)

 The Dow Jones Industrial Average, the DJIA or Dow, is the U.S. stock market price indicator the media most often quote.
 It is reported at the close of each trading day, e.g. 8306.35 on 4/25/03; the unit of this 8306.35 Dow price is US$ on 4/25/03.
 Thus, comparing Dow prices from different times is comparing apples to oranges because the consumer purchasing power of the US$ depends on the time.